-What are different Types of Stem Cells?
+Types of Stem Cells:

-Embryonic stem cells:

-These cells are derived from 3-4 days old waste embryos in the IVF clinics.
-These are most potent, but their use involves ethical and moral issues.
+Embryonic stem cells are derived from IVF clinics, from 3-4 days old embryos.
+These are most potent, but have ethical issues surrounding there use.
 Side effects include potential teratoma formation.
-They are still not used for therapeutic purpose.
+(We donot use embryonic stem cells at Neurogen BSI)